-The order is provisional in nature and in no way prejudges the decision of the Tribunal in the main proceedings.
-In addition, an appeal against it may be brought before the General Court.
+The order is provisional in nature and in no way prejudges the decision of the Civil Service Tribunal in the main proceedings.
+In addition, an appeal against it may be brought before the President of the General Court.

 Flowchart of procedure

-The optional stages of the procedure are shown in brackets.
+The optional stages of the procedure are shown in square brackets.

-** These documents are to be found in display racks by the courtroom or may be obtained, on request, from the Press and Information Service of the Court of Justice of the European Union.
+(**) These documents are to be found on display racks by the courtroom or may be obtained from the Press and Information Unit of the Court of Justice of the European Union, on request.